 What causes SLE?

-Experts don’t know what causes SLE, but lupus and other autoimmune diseases do run in families.
-Women ages 15 to 44 and certain ethnic groups -- including African American, Asian American, Hispanics/Latino, and Native American -- are at higher risk for developing SLE than the rest of the population.
+Experts don’t know what causes systemic lupus erythematosus, but lupus and other autoimmune diseases do run in families.
+Women ages 15 to 44 and certain ethnic groups—including African American, Asian American, Hispanics/Latino, and Native American—are at higher risk for developing SLE than the rest of the population.
 Read more lupus facts and statistics and learn what the possible causes of the disease are.

 What are the symptoms of SLE?

-Symptoms of SLE vary from person to person and they may come and go and change over time.
+Symptoms of systemic lupus erythematosus (SLE) vary from person to person and they may come and go and change over time.
 Lupus shares symptoms with other diseases, which can make it difficult to diagnose.
 The most common symptoms include:

 - Skin rashes